elixirschool/elixirschool/lessons/en/storage/ets.md

  ["", ["Elixir", "Ruby", "JavaScript"], "3100"]]
 ```

-If we want the original object regardless of variables, use `:ets.match_object/2`:
+If we want the complete object, use `:ets.match_object/2`:

 ```elixir
 iex> :ets.match_object(:user_lookup, {:"$1", :_, :"$3"})